chaburkland/braiNIX/docs/CONTRIBUTING.md

 That's it!
 The new command is now fully integrated into the braiNIX source tree.
-To edit the command's behavior (but not the name of the command itself), just change `command_x.bf` and leave the rest of the code intact.
+To edit the command's behavior (but not the name of the command itself), just change `x.bf` and leave the rest of the code intact.

 Guidelines
 ----------